 To achieve this, firefighters and aircraft are strategically positioned across the state.
 Working with the NSW Rural Fire Service (RFS), our crews are able to reach wildfires in the shortest time possible, protecting life and property.
 The major cause of wildfires is lightning strike, so the ability to quickly respond in remote areas greatly reduces the size, spread and impact of these fires.

-Each year, over 1,200 NPWS staff members undertake specialised training and skill accreditation – recognised Australia-wide under the Public Safety Training Package.
+NPWS has access to more than 1,000 trained firefighters.
+Variations to the number of staff available at any given time can occur as staff undertake the ongoing necessary accreditations required to safely undertake fire management activities.
 These staff members are available for emergency response to wildfires or to carry out hazard reduction burns when the weather is right.

-NPWS also maintains a fleet of dedicated vehicles, aircraft, and heavy machinery, along with over 14,000km of fire and access trails.
+NPWS also maintains a fleet of dedicated vehicles, aircraft, and heavy machinery, along with over 31,000km of fire and access trails.